 -- ASN1STOP

 NOTE: The AS-Config re-uses information elements primarily created to cover the radio interface signalling requirements.
-Consequently, the information elements may include some parameters that are not relevant for the target eNB e.g. the SFN as included in the MasterInformationBlock.
+Consequently, the information elements may include some parameters that are not relevant for the target NG-RAN node e.g. the SFN as included in the MasterInformationBlock.

 – AS-Context